 Reflections to be available to Manaiakalani Online community, PLD team, MET, Principals and research team

-Targets to be set and met each term in negotiation with MIT-22 leaders
+Targets to be set and met each term in negotiation with MIT-23 leaders

-Availability to attend and share at agreed hui and conferences - these will include overnight stays, and one will (COVID permitting) require a current passport and vaccinations!
+Availability to attend and share at agreed hui and conferences - these will include overnight stays, and one will potentially require a current passport and vaccinations!

-Release time each term to attend MIT-22 network sessions 1 x day each term, in Auckland
+Release time each term to attend MIT-23 network sessions 1 x day each term, in Auckland

 Release from class to focus on project 2 x days each term